DEMON1A/GmailBruterV2/README.md

 time:10
 ```

-## What Should I Do The SMTP Conncetion Disconnected
+## What Should I Do If The SMTP Conncetion Disconnectes?
 - You Should Wait Sometime Until You Get Unblock From Gmail SMTP.
 Or Use Any VPN But I Would Suggest Using VPNs While Brute-Forcing.
 - Also, Don't Try a Lot Of Attemps On a Specefic Gmail Account.
 Even If You Got a Valid Password For It, Google Will Send a Waring Email Into Him/Her